etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 It may occur to a reviewer, that a more efficient solution is possibly viable here and there.
-To establish solid technical grounds by backing his refactoring proposal with hard numbers rather than intuition or personal preference, so a quick analysis may come in handy.
+To establish solid technical grounds by backing their refactoring proposal with hard numbers rather than intuition or personal preference, a quick analysis may come in handy.

 Among the tools I use when researching for a better solution are `dis <https://docs.python.org/3/library/dis.html>`_